Search Apartments in Colorado

 Tourists flock here for fun in the sun and the snow.
 Outdoor activities are the hobby of choice in this land of towering mountain ranges, rushing rivers and bountiful natural wonders.
 Whether you're into extreme sports or prefer to simply take in the breathtaking views, Colorado has the scenery and adventures to keep drawing people out of their apartments.
 From Rocky Mountain National Park to the Great Sand Dunes National Monument, you won't run out of new experiences in this nature-lover's paradise.

-Colorado has 18 cities with a population of 25,000 or greater, which means that there are plenty of options for newcomers.
+Colorado has dozens cities with a population of 25,000 or greater, which means that there are plenty of options for newcomers.
 Whether you're drawn to the capital city of Denver (Colorado's largest city by a wide margin) or to one of the smaller cities or mountain communities, you'll find plenty of apartments for rent to explore before you settle in and find a home to call your own.

 Denver is not only Colorado's capital and largest city but a thriving community with energy to spare.
-In the last 15 years alone, Denver has built a-new airport, baseball stadium, central library, downtown amusement park and light-rail system.
+In the last several decades, Denver has built a-new airport, baseball stadium, central library, downtown amusement park and light-rail system.
 That much change might unsettle some towns, but Denver has absorbed the additions without breaking stride.
 The economy is strong, the population is growing and the city's national profile is on the rise.
 In addition to great museums, thriving neighborhoods, a flourishing arts scene and an ethnically diverse population, Denver boasts a happening downtown core full of restaurants, clubs, boutiques, galleries and packed sidewalks.
 Thankfully, though, the city remains in touch with the enterprising, occasionally reckless frontier town of not so long ago, and historic buildings and preservation districts abound.

 Denver is committed to maintaining open space and has an outstanding park system.
 Local leaders have worked diligently to stave off pollution, crime, traffic and other symptoms of aging.
 Denver has matured to a point of sophistication and cultural attainment, yet it remains youthful, enthusiastic and eager to please.
-Denver boasts a wide range of apartment rentals, from basic models starting in the $400-500 range, up to luxurious apartments topping $2,000.
-How's that for variety?